 Ben Cosgrove (University of Dundee), David Forrester, Daniel Coultas and Jamie Wong (all University of Edinburgh) were part of the Scotland team which came third at the Hockey World League 2 event in Belfast.
 Following a nail-biting quarter final victory over Austria, the team narrowly lost out to France in the semi-final before overcoming Wales in the third/fourth place playoff.

 Abbi Blackie (Queen Margaret University) and Alex Short (Heriot-Watt University) both won bronzes in their respective categories at the British Universities and Colleges Championships while David Ferguson (Edinburgh College) made his comeback at the Casablanca African Open after six months out with a knee injury.

 University of Edinburgh orienteer, Jennifer Rickets, narrowly missed out on her first victory of 2017 as she came 2nd at the season opening British Night Championships in Cumbria.

-Josh Armstrong, Calum Irvine, Matt Curtis, James Temple, Maddie Arlett, Alex Rankin, Oli Wilkes (all University of Edinburgh) and Gavin Horsburgh (Heriot-Watt University) have made it through the first stages of the GB selection process and will now travel to Caversham mid-April for the final Senior and U23 trials.
+Josh Armstrong, Calum Irvine, Matt Curtis, James Temple, Maddie Arlett, Alex Rankin, Oli Wilkes, Gavin Horsburgh (all University of Edinburgh) and Fiona Bell (University of Aberdeen) have made it through the first stages of the GB selection process and will now travel to Caversham mid-April for the final Senior and U23 trials.